-Roughly 99,489 ha of mature Norway spruce over 60 years old sits in private hands in Latvia — the prime feeding ground for the European spruce bark beetle.
-Regional damage rates differ by a factor of 4.6.
-We unpack what VMD data shows and what owners should do now.
+99,489 ha of mature spruce in Latvia's private forests sit inside the bark beetle's working range.
+Regional damage rates differ by 4.6×.
+What VMD data shows and what owners need to do before spring.

-The European spruce bark beetle (*Ips typographus*) is a 4–5 mm insect that feeds almost exclusively on Norway spruce (*Picea abies*).
-The male bores under the bark of a weakened tree, excavates a nuptial chamber, and releases a pheromone that attracts females and additional males.
-Within 6–8 weeks a new generation emerges from the eggs, ready to attack neighbouring trees.
+The European spruce bark beetle is a 4–5 mm insect that lives almost exclusively on Norway spruce (*Picea abies*).
+A male bores under the bark of a weakened tree, creates a mating chamber, and releases a pheromone that draws in females and other males.
+Six to eight weeks later, a new generation emerges and is ready to attack the neighbouring trees.
+In a healthy forest the beetle plays a sanitary role and poses no threat to living stands.
+The problem arises only when several outbreak conditions line up at once.

 |---|---|---|---|---|